 Bicycling provides an alternative to congested streets, a cleaner environment and contributes to improved physical health and mental well being.
 See Map 16.
-As in other cities, more people in Charlotte are discovering http://charmeck.org/city/charlotte/Transportation/PedBike/Pages/Home.aspx
+As in other cities, more people in Charlotte are discovering these and many other benefits of bicycling.
+In recognition of its efforts to improve its bicycle environment, the City of Charlotte was recognized by the League of American Bicyclists as a 2008-2012 Bicycle Friendly Community (BFC) at the bronze level.